Hegemony of the right

 - “Are they in their right minds?”

-The overarching implications and consequences of the mis-match between the writing and the wright hand are tabulated as follows
+The overarching implications and consequences of the mis-match between the writing and the wright hand are summarised and tabulated as follows

 Problems within problems!